This easy kale salad recipe is so delicious and simple to make – it’s become a staple quickie meal on workdays.

 Summer might not be officially here yet, but Atlanta’s weather has not gotten that memo.
 It is h-o-t, and turning on the oven or stove hasn’t seemed super appealing for a while now.
 We’ve also been crazily busy between clearing out the house in case we decide to put it on the market and taking care of Darrol Henry.
 That’s meant a lot of take out, and one of our go-to meals lately has been hitting the Whole Foods prepared bar for a bunch of salads.

-The thing is, Whole Foods doesn’t do a super great job making kale salad for some reason.
+The thing is, the Whole Foods near us doesn’t do a super great job making kale salad for some reason.
 They have one that’s the right texture but too sweet, and the one that’s seasoned well isn’t marinated properly.
 After yet another kale salad that missed the mark, I decided it was time to take control of this situation and make my own.

-This recipe is based on my friend Tanya’s kale salad recipe that she posted at Eat Drink Better.
+This easy kale salad recipe is based on my friend Tanya’s kale salad recipe that she posted at Eat Drink Better.
 I changed it up to use ingredients that I had handy, and I’ve been super into making this!
 I didn’t call it a raw kale salad, because the walnuts I used weren’t raw.
 If you want this to be a raw kale salad recipe, though, you can sub in raw sunflower seeds or raw cashews for the walnuts.

-Kale Salad Recipe with Walnuts and Shallots
+Easy Kale Salad Recipe with Walnuts and Shallots

 - 4 cups kale, chopped into bite-sized pieces.
 I leave some of the stems in, but remove the stems where they’re thickest.